discord-akairo/discord-akairo/docs/other/updating.md

 All the CommandUtil parse information such as `command`, `prefix`, `alias` etc. are moved to the `parsed` property.

+The `defaultPrompt` option has been changed to `argumentDefaults` which allow for more defaults.
+You can simply move your options into `argumentDefaults.prompt`.

 ##### Arguments

 Argument parsing now uses a new parser.